 Underperforming private schools shut down.
 Underperforming government schools get more money.
 Private schools are directly accountable to families.

-We saw this maxim play out during the pandemic period.
-Private schools fought to reopen.
-Public schools fought to remain closed.
+During the pandemic, private schools fought to reopen; public schools fought to remain closed.
 The main difference was one of incentives.
 Private schools understood families could take their money elsewhere.

 Red tape isn’t the same thing as accountability.
 The only true form of accountability is allowing families to vote with their feet to the institutions that best meet their needs.

-If the government schools are so accountable, they shouldn’t have anything to worry about.
+If district schools are so accountable, they shouldn’t have anything to worry about.

-Some of the same people who make this claim sent their own kids to private schools.
+Some of the same people who make this claim sent their own children to private schools.
 Why did they send their own kids to private schools if they’re unaccountable?

 Trapping low-income kids in failing government schools for 13 years without exit options is what leads to inequities.